CrestfallenLARP/cfldangerden/content/en/factions/gnoll/_index.md

 weight: 10
 layout: faction_overview
 faction_goals:
- - Steal 5 sets of smelling salts over the course of the event
+ - Consume 5 limbs over the course of the event
- - Steal 10 leaves over the course of the event
- - Steal 1 stockpile
+ - Create 1 Gnoll Glutton
  - Guard and prevent adventurers from using a pioneer card.
 PCs must retreat
- - Create havoc in Tavern building for 10 minutes straight
+ - Make 10 PCs run with fear using the howl special ability over the course of the event
+ - Steal 5 alcohol or meal items
 ---

 ![/images/factions/gnolls1.png](/images/factions/gnolls1.png)